Phoenix Force: Powers and abilities

 The Phoenix Force can manipulate cosmic energies and tap into the life-force reserved for future generations, which denies their existence.
 It can wield this energy to project beams of immense destructive force.
 It can migrate throughout time and space by folding its energy back into itself, causing it to collapse akin to a black hole and then reform itself upon reaching its destination.
 It can directly absorb offensive energy such as Cyclops' optic blasts or the energy and life-force from a foe.
 As it is the nexus of all psionic energy, it has mental abilities on a cosmic level, including telepathy and telekinesis.

 It allows its preferred host to perform cosmic pyrokinesis, as it allows Lady Phoenix from 1,000,000 BC Avengers to summon preternatural flames that can melt supernovas.
 For Jean Grey, it allows her to perform cosmic pyrokinesis strong enough to easily defeat Terrax, as she is in complete control of her own cosmic fire that after Terrax submits to his defeat, the fire dissipates at her will leaving him charred.
 She also uses the cosmic fire blast to counter Galactus.
 In some conditions, a bit of cosmic fire can easily burn anything it comes into contact, as when it possesses young Jean Grey she unconsciously melts the equipment the medics try to put on her.

-The extent of the Phoenix Force's abilities has not been fully clarified.
-Jean Grey as The White Phoenix of the Crown is able to change the future of a universe by reaching back in time and urging Cyclops to move on with his life.